Second and Third Trimester: Intact D&E (Dilation and Extraction)

 Potential Risks of an Intact D&E

 Before the procedure, the surgeon will provide information on the possible risks of an intact D&E abortion.
-Approx. 5% of women encounter complications such as cervical laceration, uterine perforation, infection, extramural delivery (delivery due to dilation before the surgery), and hemorrhage.
+Approximately 5% of women encounter complications such as cervical laceration, uterine perforation, infection, extramural delivery (delivery due to dilation before the surgery), and hemorrhage.

-ℹ️ For more information, go to Risks and Side Effects of Abortion
+ℹ️ For more information, go to Risks and Side Effects of Abortion.

 Apart from considering the physical risks, the possible emotional repercussions need to be taken into account.
 Slowing down the decision-making process to evaluate whether this is the right path for you is essential for your emotional well-being.
 In counseling, we regularly encounter women who struggle with their choice after having had an abortion.
+If you still feel unsure, take a step back until you feel certain.

 Reasons for an Intact D&E Abortion